strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 We will generate the JSON data that will be used in the `reassignment.json` file.
 We will then assign the partitions to the remaining broker using the `reassignment.json` file.

-Before proceeding towards the steps.
-Let's discuss one more curious question.
+Before proceeding with the steps. let's discuss one more curious question.
 Can you scale down any pod you want through this process?
-So the answer to this question is no.
+The answer to this question is no.
-It is due to the fact Strimzi uses StatefulSets to manage broker pods.
+This is due to the fact Strimzi uses StatefulSets to manage broker pods.
 The Kubernetes StatefulSet controller managed pods with contiguous numbers starting from 0.
 So when scaling down it will always remove the the highest numbered pod(s).
 For example, in a cluster of 5 brokers the pods are named `<CLUSTER-NAME>-kafka-0` up to `<CLUSTER-NAME>-kafka-4`.